SecurityBagel/CMMC-Bagel/README.md

 2. Download and complete the **'Assessment Template.xlsx'** and **'POA&M Template.xlsx'** Excel files.
 Required fields are noted.
 3. Place your completed assessment worksheets within a folder.
 Use one Excel file per Assessment and name each assessment worksheet tab.
 4. Download and run the **'CMMC Bagel lite.pbit'** file.
 (Ignore version errors)
-5. Copy and paste the path to the folder containing your completed assessment files in the **'Assessments Folder'** field.
+5. Copy and paste the complete path to the folder containing your completed assessment files in the **'Assessments Folder'** field.
 Remove quotes from path name.
+(Example: C:\Users\foo\Documents\Assessments)
-6. Copy and paste the file path for the POA&M (Plan of Action and Milestones) in the **'POA&M file'** field.
+6. Copy and paste the complete path to the file for the POA&M (Plan of Action and Milestones) in the **'POA&M file'** field.
 Remove quotes from path name.
+(Example: C:\Users\foo\Documents\POA&M Template.xlsx)
 7. Run locally or publish to your Power BI Service.

 ## Features